ainabjerke/royal_project/README.md

 ## Description

-This project was part of my last year of studies.
+This course assignment project was part of my last year of studies.
 It is an e-commerce site for watches with both a front-end and an admin page built with WordPress hosting the products.

 Some features:
 - React framework is used to create this project